claireleblanc/GPSeq-Pipeline/GPSeq_processing-manual/PreProcessing.md

     --threads $threads --chunk-size 200000
 ```

-Then, we use `fastx-barber` to extract certain flags present in the prefix.
-In this case, we use a `--simple-pattern` where we specify that the Unique Molecular Identifier (UMI) is 8 nt, the barcode is 8 nt, and the cutsite is 6 nt.
-The frequency of each value for the barcode and cutsite flags is also calculated, and reads are filtered out for UMI of sufficient read quality.
-This step also removes the prefix from the reads, allowing them to be directly mapped to a reference genome.

 ## 3. Manual check

 This step will soon be performed by a script.
 Currently, the frequency of the cutsite and barcode values is checked to see that the expected barcode and cutsite sequences are the most frequent (`GCTTGTCA` and `AAGCTT`, respectively).

 ## 4. Filter by prefix

+Then, we use again `fastx-barber` to select only reads with the expected sequence for the barcode and cutsite flag (this can be adjusted based on the manual check).
+Moreover, we allow for up to two mismatches to the expected sequences (with `{s<2}`).

 ```bash
 # Filter by prefix